dmyTRUEk/gensoquote/README.md

 ```

 ## Features
-- Over 600 quotes from all the Touhou Project
+- Over 600 quotes from all over the Touhou Project
 - Select your favorite character (`-c` or `--character` option)
+- Format quote to any of your tastes (`-f` or `--format` option)

 ## Installation
 ### From package manager